pygumby/progfun1-course-notes/notes/week_2.md

   x.numer
   ````

-+ In a first approach, arithmetic functions implementing standard rules are implemented as

-  top-level functions that take and return `Rational`s, e.g.:
++ In a first approach, arithmetic functions implementing standard rules are implemented as top-level functions that take and return `Rational`s, e.g.:

   ````scala
   def addRational(r: Rational, s: Rational): Rational = // ...
   ````

-+ Then, the functions operating on the data abstraction are packaged in the abstraction itself -- as methods:
++ Then, the functions operating on the data abstraction are packaged in the abstraction itself, as methods:

   ````scala
   class Rational(x: Int, y: Int) {